-The first time you run this command, you are prompted to install the gcloud Cloud SQL Proxy component.
+The first time you run this command, you are prompted to install the gcloud Cloud SQL Auth proxy component.
 For that, you need to have write permission to the gcloud SDK installation directory on your client machine.

 Non-RFC 1918 private IP addresses

 Connections to a Cloud SQL instance using a private IP address are automatically authorized for RFC 1918 address ranges.
 This way, all private clients can access the database without going through the proxy.
 Non-RFC 1918 address ranges must be configured as authorized networks.

 To use non-RFC 1918 private IP ranges that are not configured in the authorized networks, you can take one or both of the following actions: